colemanimhoff/map-filter-reduce/README.md

   - Swiss Army knife of NAM
   - Not necessarily a new array
   - Could be array, object, number, string, etc.

+- REDUCE
+  - Concept of accumulator
+    * Starting point & ending point (return value) of our reduce function
+    * First parameter/argumen to the function